ohpyupi/study.security-plus/wireless-network-and-security.md

   * Access unauthorized devices over Bluetooth communication

 ### MAC Address Filtering
-Prevents connections from unauthorized wireless clients
+* Prevents connections from unauthorized wireless clients
+* A security access control method whereby the MAC address assigned to each network card is used to determine access to the network

 ### Security Policy Terms
 * MIMO (Multiple input, multiple output)